Chisyeuf/d365-sidepanel-dev-tools/README.md

 Edit, test, and publish - all within your browser!

 This tool adds an editor directly to your browser, allowing you to modify web resources with ease.
-No more tedious updates or deployments!
-You can test your changes live in local, seeing the results instantly.
+No more tedious updates and publishing.
+You can test your changes live locally, seeing the results instantly.

-Here's how it works:
+Here are the key features:

 1. **Edit**: `Modify any loaded file on the current page using the Monaco Editor, the same robust code editor that powers VS Code.`
 2. **Live Test**: `After saving your changes, enable live testing.
 This reloads your page in debug mode, allowing your edited scripts to override the originals.`